Rookout/docs/docs/sdk-setup.md

 ## SDK API

-The SDK API offers the following methods
+The Java SDK may either be loaded as a Java Agent (recommended) or using an API.
+Configuration may be passed through the API, using OS Environment Variables or Java System Properties.

+### start

 ```java
 public static void start(RookOptions opts)